Training Authors with CJ and Shelley Hitz

 The first question many first time authors ask is, “How do I get my book in bookstores?”
 To be very honest, retail (bookstores) is not where I recommend most authors start and here’s why:

-52% of books are sold online.
-Therefore, I recommend that you start by selling your book in online bookstores first.
+A majority books are sold online.
+Therefore, I recommend you start by selling your book in online bookstores first.
 Once you have built a platform and have success selling your book at a local or regional level, then you can consider distribution to bookstores on a national level.
 Otherwise, you may spend a lot of time pursuing something that yields very little return on investment (ROI).

 Conclusion